AhmedBhiri/Bachelor-Thesis-OCR/README.md

-# 🧾✨ Invoice OCR & Parsing System
+# 🧾✨ MyParse-OCR: Invoice OCR & Parsing System

 An end-to-end AI system for extracting structured information from **invoices and receipts** using object detection 🤖 + OCR 🔍, wrapped in a friendly web interface 💻.